-It has a built in RS-485 interface using Modbus slave (ASCII or RTU) communication protocol.
+It has a built-in RS-485 interface using Modbus slave (ASCII or RTU) communication protocol.

 The Solo Process Temperature Controller can be configured through the buttons on the front of the unit or by the configuration software.
-Monitoring of up to four controllers at once can be done thought the same configuration software.
+Monitoring of up to four controllers at once can be done through the same configuration software.

 The following is the wiring of the Modbus Serial communication.
 We will use a USB to RS485 converter from Automation Direct.
 (USB-485M)